 In the spring stop by to see Black-winged Stilts and Little Ringed Plover, both of which breed at the reserve.
 If you’re lucky you might even catch a migrating Eurasian Spoonbill or Greater Flamingo stopping by to feed and rest!

 Opening Hours and Getting There

-The reserve is open from November to May on Saturdays and Sundays from 10am to 4pm.
+The reserve is open from November to May, Mon-Fri between 1pm and 5pm and on Saturdays and Sundays from 10am to 4pm.
 Entrance to the reserve is free of charge.